zaphar/ucg/docsite/site/content/reference/expressions.md

 tuple.list.0;
 ```

-Selectors can quote fields in the selector if there are quoted fields with spaces in them.
+Selectors can quote fields if there are quoted fields with spaces in the tuple.

 ```
 tuple."quoted field";